pauldambra/ModulusChecker/README.md

 #### License
 This software is released under the MIT license.

-NB the resource text files valacdos.txt and scsubtab.txt are produced and released by Vocalink not me
+NB the resource text files valacdos.txt and scsubtab.txt are produced and released by Vocalink not m/tmp/VMwareDnD/405c9b49/README.mde